Sandi: A System for Accountability: Overview

 \paragraph{Communication privacy and unlinkability} As long as the sender does not use the same signature key pair to communicate from multiple addresses, both communication privacy and unlinkability (\autoref{subsec:security_privact_obj}) are already satisfied by the above construction.
 Namely, the hiding property of the commitment scheme (\autoref{appendix:crypto_prelim}) ensures that \accountabilityServer cannot learn the receiver's address from the commitment.
 The unlinkability property holds, because the receiver cannot learn the sender's identity due to the symmetric encryption.
-Since the sender does not use the same signature key pair for multiple addresses, the receiver learning $\verificationKey_\senderMarker$ reveals no more than the sender's address.

-\paragraph{Score integrity with malicious \accountabilityServer} The construction above illustrates the core idea behind \oursystem, but it lacks a strong score integrity guarantee (\autoref{subsec:security_privact_obj}).
-Namely, we would want senders to know that \accountabilityServer is not misbehaving to reduce their scores arbitrarily.
+\paragraph{Score integrity with malicious AS} The construction above illustrates the core idea behind \oursystem, but it lacks a strong score integrity guarantee (\autoref{subsec:security_privact_obj}).
+Namely, we want to ensure senders that \accountabilityServer is not misbehaving to reduce their scores arbitrarily.

 We do this by incorporating a Privacy Pass~\cite{davidson2018privacy} (\autoref{appendix:crypto_prelim}) blind token mechanism into the endorsement tag request-report flow, with senders working as issuers and \accountabilityServer as the redeemer.
 The idea is that with each endorsement tag the sender attaches a (blind) Privacy Pass token that \accountabilityServer will be able to get only if the receiver shares it as a part of a report. \accountabilityServer can subsequently unblind these tokens to obtain valid Privacy Pass tokens; we call these additional tokens \emph{sender-tokens}.
 To prove it has received reports, \accountabilityServer shows the sender-tokens to the sender, who can verify their validity with an epoch-ephemeral secret key.